CSC3722 : Advanced Interaction Design

 |Scheduled Learning And Teaching Activities||Practical||10||2:00||20:00||Practical classes|

 |Scheduled Learning And Teaching Activities||Workshops||10||1:00||10:00||Seminars around set reading/multi-media material|

 |Guided Independent Study||Project work||40||1:00||40:00||Coursework development and practical class preparation|

 |Scheduled Learning And Teaching Activities||Drop-in/surgery||5||0:00||0:00||Optional coursework support sessions|

 Lectures will be used to introduce the learning material and to prepare for the practical and seminar sessions and for demonstrating key concepts by example.

-Students will be expected to read suggested material in preparation for seminar sessions.
+Students will be expected to read suggested material or engage with suggested online media resources in preparation for seminar sessions.
 Students are expected to widen their knowledge beyond the content of lecture notes and seminar material through wider self-directed background reading.

 Practical classes will develop skills through hands-on experience of interaction design techniques and will promote group working.
 Students will be expected to spend significant time in completing work between practical classes, which will be used towards their coursework.

 The format of resits will be determined by the Board of Examiners